-Current issue: 51(2)
+Current issue: 56(1)

-Under compilation: 51(3)
+Under compilation: 56(2)

-Each of these areas represent special features in Finnish nature, samples of which should be reserved in pristine state.
-Furthermore, economic costs of protection are small.
-The resident population is in general against protection.
-The protection should therefore be organized so that disadvantages caused by limitations to land use, such as grazing, reindeer husbandry, fishing and hunting.
+Each of the areas possess special features in Finnish nature, samples of which should be reserved in pristine state.
+Furthermore, costs of the protection are small.
+The resident population is, however, in general against protection.
+The protection should therefore be organized in a way that minimizes the disadvantages caused by limitations to land use, for example grazing, reindeer husbandry, fishing and hunting.